SCORE Class 11

 SCORE Class 11 is a stock production Volkswagen Beetle class that competes in the SCORE off-road race series, including the Baja 1000, Baja 500, Baja Sur 500, San Felipe 250 and the SCORE Desert Challenge.
 Class 11 is the most grueling of all off-road race vehicles as they are pure stock with modifications limited to only safety reinforcement and ground clearance.
 Class 11 repeat champion Eric Solórzano was featured in Dust to Glory, a documentary on the 2003 Baja 1000.

 Vehicle description

 Vehicles must be a stock Volkswagen Type 1 sedan.

 Class requirements

 Safety

 A full roll cage must be installed following SCORE International safety requirements by weight of vehicle.

 Any manufacturer of seats may be used.
 5 point seat belts must be used.
 For SCORE racing a fuel cell type gas tank must be used.
 Race fuel cells may also be used in any location.
 Battery must be relocated.
 Windshield and other windows are optional.
 Window nets must be installed in passenger and driver windows. two headlights, two tail/brake lights, reverse light, amber light and blue light must be installed.

 Brakes

-Stock brake drums must be used, no disk brakes.
-Stock master cylinder must be used.
+Brakes are OPEN as long as they are original stock concept.
+Any manufacture stock master cylinder is allowed.
+Disc and drum brakes are allowed. use of 5-lug wheels is allowed for use with disc brakes.
+Any combination of VW master and wheel cylinders is allowed.
+Dual master cylinders allowed.
+Emergency brake is optional but if removed the resulting opening must be covered.